Chunshe

-Every year, the festival of Sheri (Community Day) is held two times, one in spring and one in autumn.
-It was because ancient Chinese believed that "the prayer in spring can be rewarded in autumn":540.
-Shang Binghe, a famous scholar of I Ching at the turn of the Republic of China, described Sheri as "the oldest and the most prevailing festival in Chinese history".
-One of its legacies is the temples housing the Tudishen which are still common across China.
+Every year, the festival of Sheri (Community Day) is held twice (one in spring and one in autumn) as ancient Chinese believed that "the prayer in spring can be rewarded in autumn".:540 Shang Binghe, a famous analyzer of I Ching at the turn of the Republic of China, described Sheri as "the oldest and the most prevailing festival in Chinese history".
+One of its legacies is the temples housing the Tudishen, which are still common across China.